If you're visiting Fairbanks, Alaska this

 I keep tour groups small so we can get to know each other, so please make reservations as soon as you know your plans.

-Happy Trails and I'll see you in Alaska,
+I'll see you in Fairbanks,

 Alaskan Tails of the Trail